mgaug/WS-Analysis/README.md

 This code has been used to produce the paper "Detailed Analysis of Local Climate at the CTAO-North Site from 20 Years of MAGIC Weather Station Data"

-Download the data on:
+1. Download the data from:  https://dx.doi.org/10.5281/zenodo.11279074

+2. Edit and run the python script create_files.py

-Edit the __main__ part of the script WS.py to uncomment different parts of the analysis
+3. Edit the __main__ part of the script WS.py to uncomment different parts of the analysis

   #plot_datacount()
   #plot_downtime()